 Below I will include in full my correspondence with a modern day forensic expert who I commissioned to review this case.
-She has worked forensics on several live homicide cases for the police.
+She is a forensic PhD student and has worked on several live homicide cases for various police forces across the UK.

 Expert: I am a forensic PhD student and have experience working on live homicide cases with many UK police forces.
 I have extensive knowledge of forensics and forensic anthropology.